$B$-meson production at forward rapidities in $pp$ collisions at the LHC: Estimating the intrinsic bottom contribution

-We will assume that $\mu^2$ and the hard scale $Q^2$ are equal to the square of the invariant mass of the $b\bar{b}$ pair ($M_{b\bar{b}} = 2\sqrt{m_b^2 + q_T^2}$).
-In addition, one has that $x_{1,2} = (M_{b\bar{b}}/\sqrt{s})\,e^{\pm y}$.
-The dipole transverse momentum distribution (TMD) ${\cal K}_{\rm dip}$ can be expressed in terms of the Fourier transform of the adjoint forward scattering amplitude ${\cal{N}_A}$ and, consequently, is determined by the QCD dynamics at high energies.
-In our analysis, we will estimate ${\cal K}_{\rm dip}$ in terms of a solution of the running coupling BK equation (see below).
+and, consequently, is determined by the QCD dynamics at high energies.
+In the large - $N_c$ limit the adjoint scattering amplitude can be obtained from the fundamental dipole scattering amplitude ${\cal{N}_F}$, which is the solution of the rcBK equation, using the following relation: $ {\cal{N}_A}(x,r) = 2{\cal{N}_F}(x,r) - {\cal{N}}^2_F(x,r)$. } In our analysis, we will estimate ${\cal K}_{\rm dip}$ in terms of a solution of the running coupling BK equation (see below).
 For the bottom-initiated (B.I.) contribution, represented in the right panel of Fig. \ref{Fig:diagram1}, we will consider the approach proposed in Ref.~\cite{Goncalves:2008sw} and rederived in the hybrid formalism in Ref.~\cite{Altinoluk:2015vax}.
 The basic idea is that a bottom quark, present in the initial state, scatters off with the color background field of the target proton and then fragments into a $B$-meson.
-The differential cross section for the production of $B$-meson with transverse momentum $p_T$ at rapidity $y$ is given by~\cite{Goncalves:2008sw}
+The differential cross-section for the production of $B$-meson with transverse momentum $p_T$ at rapidity $y$ is given by~\cite{Goncalves:2008sw}

 where $x_{1,2}$ represent the momentum fraction of the projectile and target parton that interact in the scattering process and $x_F$ is the Feynman-$x$ of the produced meson, which are defined by

 Moreover, $\tilde{{\mathcal{N}}}_F$ is the Fourier transform of the fundamental forward scattering amplitude, determined by solving the BK equation, and $\sigma_0$ is a constant obtained by fitting the HERA data using the corresponding solution.